 Best known for housing Yankee Stadium, the home field of the New York Yankees baseball team, the vast Bronx Zoo, and the New York Botanical Garden, situated by the Hudson River you will find The Bronx.
+There’s a lot of places to walk around in this borough, also known as the birthplace of hip-hop culture.
 You can get there by bus from $19, with a prebooked professional driver from $60, by subway with tickets from $2.75, or using on demand apps and taxis.

 The Bronx Key Information